Intersex: Human rights and legal issues

 Human rights institutions are placing increasing scrutiny on harmful practices and issues of discrimination against intersex people.
 These issues have been addressed by a rapidly increasing number of international institutions including, in 2015, the Council of Europe, the United Nations Office of the United Nations High Commissioner for Human Rights and the World Health Organization (WHO).
+In 2024, the United Nations Human Rights Council adopted its first resolution to protect the rights of intersex people.
+In 2025, the Council of Europe adopted the Recommendation on Equal Rights for Intersex Persons.

-These developments have been accompanied by International Intersex Forums and increased cooperation amongst civil society organizations.
+These developments have been accompanied by International Intersex Forums and increased cooperation among civil society organizations.
 However, the implementation, codification, and enforcement of intersex human rights in national legal systems remains slow.

 Physical integrity and bodily autonomy

 Stigmatization and discrimination from birth may include infanticide, abandonment, and the stigmatization of families.
 The birth of an intersex child was often viewed as a curse or a sign of a witch mother, especially in parts of Africa.
 Abandonments and infanticides have been reported in Uganda, Kenya, South Asia, and China.

-Infants, children and adolescents also experience "normalising" interventions on intersex persons that are medically unnecessary and the pathologisation of variations in sex characteristics.
+Infants, children and adolescents also experience "normalising" interventions on intersex people that are medically unnecessary and the pathologisation of variations in sex characteristics.
 In countries where the human rights of intersex people have been studied, medical interventions to modify the sex characteristics of intersex people have still taken place without the consent of the intersex person.
 Interventions have been described by human rights defenders as a violation of many rights, including (but not limited to) bodily integrity, non-discrimination, privacy, and experimentation.
 These interventions have frequently been performed with the consent of the intersex person's parents, when the person is legally too young to consent.
 Such interventions have been criticized by the WHO, other UN bodies such as the Office of the High Commissioner for Human Rights, and an increasing number of regional and national institutions due to their adverse consequences, including trauma, impact on sexual function and sensation, and violation of rights to physical and mental integrity.
-The UN organizations decided that infant intervention should not be allowed, in favor of waiting for the child to mature enough to be a part of the decision-making – this allows for a decision to be made with total consent.
+The UN organizations decided that infant intervention should not be allowed, in favor of waiting for the child to mature enough to be a part of the decision-making—this allows for a decision to be made with total consent.
 In April 2015, Malta became the first country to outlaw surgical intervention without consent.
 In the same year, the Council of Europe became the first institution to state that intersex people have the right not to undergo sex affirmation interventions.